 This is one of the times that I am glad to have Netflix.
 No getting up and down to change DVDs, no discovering we can’t watch a favourite movie because the disc has been scratched and no having to rifle through the DVD cases trying to find a disc that’s been put back in the wrong place!
-We just got ourselves nice and comfy, clicked on the kids profile we have set-up for Evey & Gabe and started to flick through.
-The only problem I have with Netflix is that sometimes there is too much to watch but our #Streamteam email had suggested plenty of title for lots of laughs so we started there.
+We just got ourselves nice and comfy, clicked on the kid’s profile we had set-up for Evey & Gabe and started to flick through.
+The only problem I have with Netflix is that sometimes there is too much to watch, but our #Streamteam email had suggested plenty of title for lots of laughs, so we started there.

 The other recommendations this month from Netflix were:

 3. Dr. Suess’ The Cat in the Hat

 4. Mr. Popper’s Penguins